 To continue using product functionality, you must assign appropriate licenses to assets in evaluation mode, or assets with expiring licenses.
-When you upgrade a license edition, combine, or split licenses in My VMware, you must assign the new licenses to assets.
+When you upgrade a license edition, combine, or split licenses in Customer Connect, you must assign the new licenses to assets.
 You can assign licenses that are already available, or create licenses and assign them to the assets in a single workflow.
-Assets are vCenter Server systems, ESXi hosts, vSAN clusters, and other products that integrate with vSphere .
+Assets are vCenter Server systems, ESXi hosts, vSAN clusters, Supervisor Clusters, and other products that integrate with vSphere.

 - To view and manage licenses in the vSphere environment, you must have the vCenter Server system, where the vSphere Client runs. privilege on the

 - Click .

 - On the Assets tab, click the vCenter Server systems, Hosts, vSAN Clusters, Supervisor Clusters, or Solutions tab.

 - Select the assets to license.

 - Click Assign License.

 - In the Assign License dialog box, select the task that you want to perform.